-My first car-sharing experience and thoughts on car-sharing economics.
+My car-sharing experience and thoughts on car-sharing economics.

-By the way, I found this Turo marketing strategy presentation.
-It is very interesting.
+By the way, I came across this Turo marketing strategy presentation.
+It is a helpful primer.

 My Turo experience